 1. Election of Director Nominees: For Against Abstain 1a.
 David O'Reilly 1b.
 Larry O'Reilly 1c.
 Rosalie O'Reilly Wooten 1d.
 Jay D. Burchfield 1e.
 Thomas T. Hendrickson 1f.
 Paul R. Lederer 2.
 To amend the Restated Articles of Incorporation of the Company's subsidiary O'Reilly Automotive Stores, Inc. 3.
 Advisory vote on approval of compensation of executives.
 4. Ratification of appointment of Ernst & Young, LLP, as independent auditors for the fiscal year ending December 31, 2014.
-5. Shareholder proposal entitled "Executives to Retain Significant Stock." e: Such other business as may properly come before the meeting my adjournments thereof.
-Yes No Plea se indicate if you plan to attend the meeting.
-Plea shou se sign exactly as name(s) appear(s) hereon.
-When signing as attorney, executed ld each sign personally.
+5. Shareholder proposal entitled "Executives to Retain Significant Stock." e: Such other business as may properly come before the meeting ny adjournments thereof.
+Yes No Plea se indicate if you plan to attend the meeting. se sign exactly as name(s) appear(s) hereon.
+When signing as attorney, executor ld each sign personally.
 All holders must sign.
-If a corporation or partnership or, administrator, or other fiduciar p, please sign in full corporate or ry, please give full title partnership name by as such.
-Joint owners authorized officer.
-Signature (Joint •
+If a corporation or partnership, , Signature (Joint